daylightInitiative/Vagabond-Forum/README.md

 - Categorized forums, with creator level and admin permissions
 - Permission system for administrators and audit logs for moderation
 - Forum credentials are stored in a `.env` file ignored by git and loaded at runtime
-- Server sided session based system for login/signup and authentication
+- Server sided session based system for login/signup and authentication, secured with stateless CSRF tokens
 - Creation, deletion of posts and replies to posts globally by admins, and post/reply creators
 - Browser fingerprinting for enhanced security and anonymous analytics
 - Rich analytics and graphs for viewing frequency of `exitpages` and the duration of a viewing page to page, tracks what sites are in the `Referer` header